bahmutov/confirm-click/README.md

 ### Configure custom popup function

-Use `ConfirmClickProvider` function to set `sync` function.
+Use `ConfirmClickProvider` function to set `ask` function.
 This function will be used for `href` and `ng-href` confirmation.

 ```html